 Prithviraj Chauhan took complete control in the year 1180 CE and soon he was challenged by many Hindu rulers who tried to capture the Chahamana dynasty.
 The first military achievement of Prithviraj Chauhan was on his cousin Nagarjuna.
-Nagarjuna was the son of Prithviraj Chauhan’s uncle Vigraharaja IV who revolted against the coronation of him to the throne.
+Nagarjuna was the son of Prithviraj Chauhan’s uncle Vigraharaja IV who revolted against the coronation of him on the throne.
 Prithviraj Chauhan showed his military supremacy by retaking Gudapura which Nagarjuna had captured.
 It was among the earliest military achievements of Prithviraj.

-After completely defeating his cousin, Prithviraj then went on and then captured the neighbouring kingdom of the Bhadanakas in the year of 1182 CE.
+After completely defeating his cousin, Prithviraj then went on and then captured the neighboring kingdom of the Bhadanakas in the year of 1182 CE.
 The Bhadanakas was an unknown dynasty that controlled the area around Bayana.
-Bhadanakas always were a threat to the Chahamana dynasty for capturing the area around Delhi which was under the Chahamana dynasty.
+Bhadanakas always was a threat to the Chahamana dynasty for capturing the area around Delhi which was under the Chahamana dynasty.
 Seeing the rise of the future threat Prithviraj Chauhan decided to destroy the Bhadanakas completely.

-Between the years of 1182-83 CE, The Madanpur inscriptions from the Prithviraj's reign claimed that he had defeated the Jejakabhukti which was ruled by Chandela king Paramardi.
+Between the years of 1182-83 CE, The Madanpur inscriptions from Prithviraj's reign claimed that he had defeated the Jejakabhukti which was ruled by Chandela king Paramardi.
 After the Chandala king was defeated by the Prithviraj, it caused many rulers to form a hate relationship with him as a result of which an alliance was formed between Chandelas and Gahadavalas.
 The combined Chandelas-Gahadavalas army had attacked the Prithviraj’s camp but was soon defeated.
 The alliance was broken and both the kings were executed a few days after the war.
-The Kharatara-Gachchha-Pattavali has mentioned a peace treaty was signed in the year 1187 CE between Prithviraj Chauhan and Bhima II who was the king of Gujarat.
+The Kharatara-Gachchha-Pattavali has mentioned that a peace treaty was signed in the year 1187 CE between Prithviraj Chauhan and Bhima II who was the king of Gujarat.
 A peace treaty was signed to end the war that both the kingdoms had with each other in the past.

 According to the legends of Prithviraja Vijaya, Prithviraj Chauhan also came into conflict with the most powerful king of the Gahadavala kingdom, Jayachandra.
 Prithviraj Chauhan had run away with the daughter of Jayachandra, Samyogita which led to a rivalry between the two kings.
 The incident has been mentioned in popular legends such as Prithviraja Vijaya, Ain-i-Akbari, and Surjana-Charita but many historians believe that the legends may be false.

-The First Battle of Tarain:
+The First Battle Of Tarain

-The Second Battle of Tarain:
+The Second Battle Of Tarain

+This is important to note that it is not clear when actually he died and how.
 Many medieval sources suggest that Prithviraj was taken to Ajmer by Muhammad of Ghor where he was kept as a Ghurid vassal.
 After sometimes Prithviraj Chauhan rebelled against Muhammad of Ghor and was later killed for treason.
-This theory is supported by the 'horse-and-bullman'-style coins which have the name of Prithviraj on one side and "Muhammad bin Sam" name on another.
+This theory is supported by the 'horse-and-bullman'-style coins which have the name of Prithviraj on one side and the "Muhammad bin Sam" name on another.
 The exact reason for the death of Prithviraj Chauhan varies from one source to another.

 A Muslim historian, Hasan Nizami states that Prithviraj Chauhan was caught conspiring against Muhammad of Ghor which allowed the king to behead him.
 The historian has not described the exact nature of the conspiracy.

 According to Prithviraja-Prabandha, Prithviraj Chauhan has kept the building which was close to the court and was close to the room of Muhammad of Ghor.
 Prithviraj Chauhan was planning to kill Muhammad and had asked his minister Pratapasimha to provide him with a bow and arrows.
-Minister did fulfil his wish and provided the weapons to him but also informed Muhammad about the secret plan which Prithviraj had been plotting to kill him.
+Minister did fulfill his wish and provided the weapons to him but also informed Muhammad about the secret plan which Prithviraj had been plotting to kill him.
 Prithviraj Chauhan was then later taken captive and was thrown into a pit where he was stoned to death.

 According to Hammira Mahakavya, Prithviraj Chauhan after his defeat had refused to eat which ultimately led to his death.
 Various other sources state that Prithviraj Chauhan was killed immediately after his death.
 According to Prithviraj Raso, Prithviraj was taken to Ghazna and was blinded and later on killed in the prison.
 According to ‘Viruddha-Vidhi Vidhvansa,’ Prithviraj Chauhan was killed immediately after the battle.